dead-man/RedditAggregator/README.txt

 - correct time frame calculation for post filtering
 - configuration correctness chcecking
 - logging errors to mail message
+- correct 'retry on error' mechanism

 ISSUES
 ------
 #### NETWORK RELATED:
 - application hangs up when network conection is lost after sending request but before recieving reply
-- in some cases httplib raises IncompleteRead error and crashes application. error circumstances are unknown. see (6)
 - application crashes during some of network problems. conditions for error reproduction should be further examined. see (4)

 #### OTHER:
 - logging system crashes the application when no free space left on a disk. see (1)
 - links and post titles cointaining unicode crashes application (current workaround: ascii encoding: no crash, but link is unusable). see (3)
-- memory exhaustion causes application to crash. see (5)
+- memory exhaustion causes application to crash. see (5) - cache entry limit introduced as a workaround.

 -------------------------------------------------------------------------------------------------------